cakephp/docs/en/installation/url-rewriting.rst

 First look at your httpd.conf (Make sure you are editing the system httpd.conf rather than a user- or site-specific httpd.conf).

+These files can vary on different distributions and apache versions.
+You may also take a look at http://wiki.apache.org/httpd/DistrosDefaultLayout for further information.

 #.
 Make sure that an .htaccess override is allowed and that
    AllowOverride is set to All for the correct DocumentRoot.
 You